 Latin American Beef Stew with Marinated Red Onion Salad

-This is very colourful and has lots of great flavours and textures – ideal for entertaining because all the vegetables are already in it, so all it needs is some plain rice, see recipe below.
+This is very colourful and has lots of great flavours and textures – ideal for entertaining because all the vegetables are already in it, so all it needs is some plain rice, see our Cookery School Video below

 This recipe is from Delia's Complete How to Cook.
 Serves 4-6

 First of all, you need to roast the spices and, to do this, place them in a small frying pan or saucepan over a medium heat and stir and toss them around for 1-2 minutes, or until they begin to look toasted and start to jump in the pan.